acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/core-concepts/instance.md

 #### Example: Getting invalid dates for a date range

 One such a case when you might need to call an instance method would be to get the invalid data for a time period from the eventcalendar.
-Since the invalid data you pass to the eventcalendar can contain recurring rules, you need a way to calculate the actual occurences.
-Luckily the eventcalendar has a method that will return the actual occurences for a time period.
+Since the invalid data you pass to the Eventcalendar can contain recurring rules, you need a way to calculate the actual occurences.
+Luckily the Eventcalendar has a method that will return the actual occurences for a time period.

 ```javascript title="Invalid rule that repeats on specific days"
 const invalidsArray = [